 This publication has a wealth of illustrations and casts light on a neglected individual whose life throws up fascinating contrasts, from a thousand-years-old national culture and a passionate concern for education, to her studious début in the glamorous world of fashion.

-A co-publication by the musée du quai Branly/ Flammarion
+Co-published by musée du quai Branly - Flammarion 2008